Is the CompTIA Data+ Worth It?

 The CompTIA Data+ certifies that an analyst has the knowledge and skills necessary to find all the data relevant to organizational business requirements and help make the best possible decisions.
 It's a certification that tests your ability to find the right data for a given question and interpret it efficiently and accurately.
 But it doesn't stop there – someone with the Data+ also knows how to present those findings in ways that explain and persuade without being confusing.

-The key to understanding the Data+ certification starts with recognizing that data-driven business decision-making isn't just about having data.
-Sure, acquiring data is a key factor in making data-centric decisions, but it's not the only factor.
-Another factor is being able to transform huge amounts of that data into something useful and relevant.
-And so is applying statistical methods that reveal truths hidden within the data.
+Data-driven business decision-making isn't just about having data.
+Sure, acquiring data is a key factor in making data-centric decisions, but businesses also need to be able to transform huge amounts of that data into something useful and relevant.
+This includes applying statistical methods that reveal truths hidden within the data.
 Last, data-driven decision-making must include understanding the governance controls that apply to the systems and data.

 The Data+ from CompTIA tests all of those skills.
 Additionally, it does it in a vendor-agnostic way, proving that you can be an excellent data analyst in any setting, not just with one software or hardware configuration.
 Earning the CompTIA Data+ certification requires passing only one exam: the DA0-001 exam.